nandininani8055-ops/uber_dataset_project_sql/README.md

 ---

-## 📂 Dataset Information
+## Dataset

-The dataset contains Uber trip records with the following columns:
+The dataset contains information about Uber trips, including:

 - Start Date
 - End Date
-- Category
+- Trip Category
-- Start Location
+- Pickup Location
-- Stop Location
+- Drop Location
-- Miles
+- Distance (Miles)
-- Purpose
+- Trip Purpose

 ---

-## 📊 Project Workflow

-### 1. Database Creation
+## What I Did

+During this project, I performed the following tasks:

-- Created a dedicated database for the project.
+- Created and used a SQL database.
-- Selected the database for further analysis.

-### 2. Data Exploration
-- Viewed the dataset.
+- Explored the dataset.
 - Counted the total number of records.

-### 3. Data Cleaning
-- Identified NULL and blank values.
+- Checked for NULL and blank values.
-- Replaced missing values with meaningful default values.
+- Cleaned the dataset by replacing missing values.
-- Updated missing dates where required.

-### 4. Business Analysis
+- Analyzed the data using different SQL queries.
-Performed multiple SQL queries to generate business insights from the dataset.
+- Generated useful business insights from the dataset.

 ---

-# 📈 Business Questions Solved
+## Business Questions Answered

-### 1. Total Number of Uber Trips
+This project answers the following questions:

-Calculated the total trips recorded in the dataset.
+1. How many Uber trips are available in the dataset?

-### 2. Total Miles Traveled
-Calculated the overall distance traveled.
+2. What is the total distance traveled?

-### 3. Longest and Shortest Trip
-Identified the maximum and minimum trip distances.

-### 4. Business vs Personal Trips
+3. Which trip is the longest and shortest?
-Compared the number of Business and Personal trips.
+4. How many Business and Personal trips are there?

-### 5. Most Common Trip Purpose
-Identified the most frequently occurring trip purposes.
+5. What is the most common trip purpose?

-### 6. Top 10 Trip Purposes by Total Distance
-Analyzed which trip purposes covered the highest total miles.
+6. Which trip purposes account for the highest total distance?

-### 7. Top 5 Most Visited Destinations
-Identified the destinations visited most frequently.

-### 8. Most Frequent Pickup Locations
-Found the locations where trips most commonly started.

-### 9. Trips Longer Than the Average Distance
-Used a subquery to identify trips with above-average distance.

-### 10. Running Total of Miles
-Calculated the cumulative miles traveled using a window function.

-### 11. Rank Trips by Distance
-Ranked trips according to miles traveled.

-### 12. Categorize Trips
-Classified trips into:
-- Short Trip
-- Medium Trip
-- Long Trip

-### 13. Trips Above Category Average
+7. What are the top 5 most visited destinations?
+8. Which pickup locations are used most frequently?
+9. Which trips are longer than the average trip distance?
+10. How does the running total of miles change over time?
+11. How can trips be ranked based on distance?
+12. How can trips be categorized as Short, Medium, or Long?
-Compared each trip against the average distance within its category.
+13. Which trips are above the average distance within their category?

-### 14. Compare Current Trip with Next Trip
-Used the **LEAD()** window function.

-### 15. Compare Current Trip with Previous Trip
-Used the **LAG()** window function.

-### 16. Divide Trips into Quartiles
-Used the **NTILE()** function to group trips into four distance-based quartiles.
+14. How can each trip be compared with the next trip?
+15. How can each trip be compared with the previous trip?
+16. How can trips be divided into four distance groups using NTILE()?

 ---

-# 💡 SQL Concepts Used
+## SQL Concepts Used

-- CREATE DATABASE
-- USE
+Throughout this project, I worked with:

 - SELECT
+- WHERE
+- UPDATE
 - COUNT()
 - SUM()
 - MAX()